Narrative description and how to cite GEOS-Chem

 • On-line coupling with the Weather Research Forecast (WRF) model is described by Lin et al. [2020] and Feng et al. [2021] and is called WRF-GC.

-• On-line coupling with the Community Earth System Model (CESM) is described in Fritz et al. [2022] and is called CESM-GC
+• On-line coupling with the Community Earth System Model (CESM) is described in Fritz et al. [2022] and Lin et al. [2024] and is called CESM-GC.

 Nesting

 The nested capability for GEOS-Chem was first implemented and described by Y. X. Wang et al. [2004].
 It allows simulations at the native-grid horizontal resolution of the GEOS data over a user-selected regional domain with dynamic boundary conditions from a coarser global simulation.
 The nesting can either be 1-way, with no influence from the nested domain on the global domain, or 2-way where the two domains interact with each other.
-The 2-way nesting capability with multiple nests is described by Yan et al. [2014] and on this wiki page.
+The 2-way nesting capability with multiple nests is described by Yan et al. [2014].

 The current nested version of GEOS-Chem Classic uses GEOS-FP data with 0.25° x 0.3125° resolution or MERRA-2 data with 0.5° x 0.625° resolution within the nested domain.
 The capability to operate at 0.25° x 0.3125°resolution with full aerosol-oxidant chemistry was originally developed by Zhang et al. [2015] for East Asia and Kim et al. [2015] for North America.
 FlexGrid allows users to define any nested domain at runtime, with no pre-processing of meteorological or other data files, requiring only the generation of boundary condition files at the global model resolution.